 A diamond is a hard and rare mineral.
 The high pressure and temperature make the diamond especially beautiful, transparent, and shiny.
 Pieces suitable for cutting are rare in nature, despite the fact that the mineral itself is quite common.

-Interestingly, out of the 20% of the production of natural diamonds suitable for jewelry, only 40% are diamonds of one-carat weight or more, and only 50% of them are high-end luxury diamonds.
+Interestingly, out of the 20% of the production of natural diamonds or natural earth diamonds suitable for jewelry, only 40% are diamonds of one-carat weight or more, and only 50% of them are high-end luxury diamonds.
 They have been created inside the earth for millions of years, and most of the diamonds known today were thrown to the surface thousands of years ago.